valor-software/ngx-bootstrap/README.md

 Additionally you can find demos and docs deployed from latest code with <a href="https://ngx-bootstrap.surge.sh/">angular@latest</a> and <a href="https://ngx-bootstrap-latest.surge.sh/">angular@next</a>

-Server side rendered version of this documentation available <a href="https://ngx-universal.herokuapp.com/">here</a> served with Anguar universal and [nest.js](https://nestjs.com/)
+Server side rendered version of this documentation available <a href="https://ngx-universal.herokuapp.com/">here</a> served with Angular universal and [nest.js](https://nestjs.com/)

 ## API
 Check demo page for API [reference](https://valor-software.com/ngx-bootstrap/)